ejhusom/unclutter/README.md

-# Unclutter - Immersive Reading Mode
+# Unclutterium - Immersive Reading Mode

+This is a fork of Unclutter, where I attempt to remove telemetry by default.
+Original README below.

 A new kind of reader mode to remove distractions from web articles.